-- Sweeties - a company that make sugar-free lollies that taste great and don’t ruin people’s teeth.
+- Sweeties - a company that makes sugar-free lollies that taste great and don’t ruin people’s teeth.

-- Gadgets - who make neat construction gadgets (gears, blocks, wheels, etc.), so people can create your own toys.
+- Gadgets - who make neat construction gadgets (gears, blocks, wheels, etc.), so people can create their own toys.

 - Duds - makers of cool clothes especially for primary school children.